Looking for Marine Speakers & Tower Systems?Start shopping

 A sea-worthy system for fishing and cruising

 Doug, our Operations Manager in Charlottesville, looks forward to weekends at Virginia Beach every summer.
-That's where he berths his 25-foot Grady-White and takes it out for fishing and cruising in the Chesepeake Bay.
+That's where he berths the 25-foot Grady-White he uses for fishing and cruising in the Chesepeake Bay.
 Doug wanted to upgrade existing system to provide good sound all around the boat, while also giving him more entertainment options.

 The receiver is the heart of the system

-We installed a Clarion M502 marine digital media receiver in the bow cabin.
-Digital media receivers don't have CD players, but Doug was fine with that, since he listens primarily to his iPod® and satellite radio.
-The M502 has a USB input and iPod controls, plus it's satellite radio-ready, so Doug can take his SiriusXM tuner out of his car and use it in the boat, too.
+We installed a Clarion marine digital media receiver in the bow cabin.
+These receivers don't have CD players, but that was okay with Doug, since he prefers his iPod® and satellite radio.
+The one we chose has a USB input and iPod controls, plus it's satellite radio-ready, so Doug can take his SiriusXM tuner out of his car and use it in the boat, too.
 Built-in Bluetooth® connectivity allows Doug and his guests to stream music wirelessly from their devices to the receiver.

-The Clarion M502 receiver was installed in the bow cabin
+The Clarion marine receiver was installed in the bow cabin

 The Clarion MW1 marine remote control fit neatly near the helm